-Your time at PAUL MITCHELL THE SCHOOL for the cosmetology program will be divided into six (6) designations:
+Your time at Paul Mitchell The School Santa Barbara for the cosmetology program will be divided into six designations:

 - Core Curriculum: A 210-hour orientation, known as the Core program, instills the basic fundamentals.
 Students are graded and evaluated using written, oral, and practical testing methods.
 Students must successfully complete the Core curriculum prior to attending regularly scheduled daily classes in cutting, coloring, permanent waving, and chemical texture services. - Protégé Learning Experience: Your experience as a Protégé produces a smooth transition from Core student to Adaptive student.
 You spend 70 hours as a Protégé preparing you for the clinic experience. - Clinic Learning Experience: Your clinic time from 280 to 1600 hours will be guided with individual attention and group learning experiences using workshops, monthly worksheets, and periodic tests developed specifically for this monitoring progress.
-This is when you begin working on paying clients in the clinic floor area. - Classroom Learning Experience: Your classroom time from 280 to 1600 hours is divided into five (5) areas: cutting, coloring, texture, makeup, skin and nails.
-Each area has a specialist in the field who conducts the different elective classes three times a week; these may include guest artists, retail, motivation, self-improvement, nail artistry, makeup, etc. - Adaptive Curriculum: From 280 to 800 hours you will enter a new phase of elective classroom workshops coupled with challenging practical services designed to continue building you into a confident designer. - Creative Curriculum: You will spend your last 800 hours in PAUL MITCHELL THE SCHOOL in "high gear" by dressing, acting, and working like a true professional.
+This is when you begin working on paying clients in the clinic floor area. - Classroom Learning Experience: Your classroom time from 280 to 1600 hours is divided into five (5) areas: cutting, coloring, texture, makeup, and nails.
+Each area has a specialist in the field who conducts the different elective classes once a week; these may include guest artists, retail, motivation, self-improvement, nail artistry, makeup, etc. - Adaptive Curriculum: From 280 to 800 hours you will enter a new phase of elective classroom workshops coupled with challenging practical services designed to continue building you into a confident designer. - Creative Curriculum: You will spend your last 800 hours at Paul Mitchell The School Santa Barbara in "high gear" by dressing, acting, and working like a true professional.
 You will use your own artistic and creative abilities, coupled with the assistance of the Learning Leaders, to prepare yourself for your future salon career.

-ESTHETICS COURSE OVERVIEW
+BARBERING COURSE OVERVIEW

-Course Hours: 600 clock hours
+Course Hours: 1500 clock hours